Are Parents Required to Provide Health Insurance Until Age 26? Everything You Need to Know

 As mentioned above, your parents are by no means required to keep you on their health insurance until you turn 26.
 And in some cases, you might prefer to have a plan of your own before you turn 26.
 Either way, it’s important to know all your options so you aren’t left scrambling.

-First things first: Timing.
-Remember, if your parents have a job-based plan, then you’ll lose that coverage either on the day you turn 26 or at the end of the month you turn 26.
+First things first: timing.
+Remember, if your parents have a job-based plan, you’ll likely lose that coverage either on the day you turn 26 or at the end of your birthday month.
 But that doesn’t necessarily mean you have to wait until the end of the month to start looking for a plan of your own.

 In fact, you can start searching even before you turn 26, because losing your parents’ coverage on or around your birthday is what’s known as a qualifying life event.
-This is a fancy term for a life change that makes you eligible for a special enrollment period during which you can get a new health insurance plan (rather than waiting until the annual nationwide open enrollment period runs from Nov.
-1 to Dec.
-15).
+This is a fancy term for a life change that makes you eligible for a Special Enrollment Period during which you can get a new health insurance plan (rather than waiting until the annual nationwide Open Enrollment Period runs from November 1 to December 15).

 On the other hand, if your parents have a marketplace plan, then you have the option to stay on that coverage until Dec.
 31 of the year you turn 26.
 Once again, though, this doesn’t mean you have to wait until the end of the year to find new health insurance.
-You’ll still qualify for a special enrollment period starting on your 26th birthday, so you can opt to shop for new coverage then.
-If you’d rather wait, then you can shop for your new plan during the open enrollment period starting Nov.
-1.
+You’ll still qualify for a Special Enrollment Period starting on your 26th birthday, so you can opt to shop for new coverage then.
+If you’d rather wait, then you can shop for your new plan during the Open Enrollment Period starting November 1.

 Your Options for New Health Coverage